• Skip to primary navigation

 Are pumpkin dog treats good for dogs?

 The individual components in these dog treats are all safe for dogs, and they have some great vitamins and nutrients.
+(Hop up to the nutrition section above for more details!)
 That said, every dog is different.
 Be sure to consult with your vet to make sure that this recipe is a good fit for your fur babies.

 What if I don't have pumpkin on hand?

-You can easily swap butternut squash or sweet potato purée in this homemade dog treats recipe.
+You can easily swap butternut squash or sweet potato purée to make this homemade dog treats recipe.

-If you tried this pumpkin dog treats recipe and your pups loved them, please be sure to rate and review below!
-If you want more cute recipe ideas on your feed, be sure to follow me on Pinterest, Instagram or Facebook.
+If you tried this pumpkin dog treats recipe and your pups loved them, please be sure to review them with a star rating below!
+For more cute recipe ideas on your feed, be sure to follow me on Pinterest.
 And if you want a weekly dose of fun cooking ideas, sign up for my email!

 Pumpkin Peanut Butter Dog Treats